Integrated Degree

 Entry requirements

 Admission is by interview and/or by submission of a portfolio.
-The portfolio should include videos of two or three musical performance pieces, and where possible, a recording or written short piece of original music.
+The portfolio should include videos of two or three musical performance pieces, and a written outline of current music theory knowledge, and where possible, a recording or written short piece of original music.

 International qualifications